yangbang18/CLIP-Captioner/README.md

   - [Acknowledgements](#acknowledgements)

 ## Update Notes
+[2023-04-11] Release all pre-extracted features used in the paper

 [2023-03-16] Add guideline for audio feature extraction; Update links for downloading pre-extracted features

 [2023-02-23] Release the "dust-laden" code